There are many different types of trading that you can participate in when it comes to cryptocurrency. Today, we’ll be talking about scalp trading!

 However, keep in mind that for this strategy you’ll need to be quick and you’ll have to be laser focused.
 This style of trading isn’t for everyone, but it can be a great way to make a profit on small price movements.

 The good thing about this strategy though is that small wins are easier to obtain.
 Cryptocurrency prices are constantly moving and this leaves many great opportunities for scalping.

-How to do crypto scalp trading?
+How to do crypto scalp trading

 Cryptocurrency scalping is heavily based on technical analysis, and if you want to be able to scalp then you’ll need to learn at least the basics.
-A scalper will use charts or possibly even big release news to make money on an investment within a very short term frame.
+A scalper will use charts or possibly even big release news to make money on an investment within a very short time frame.

 Your goal is not to hold on to an investment at all but simply to take advantage of growing trading volume and then get out with a small gain.
 Doing this many times over the course of the trading day is how you win here.

 Many crypto scalpers will actually use a five-second chart of their trades and place their buys and sells quickly.
 They might even make 100 deals during a trading day if they are particularly active.

 This obviously requires a ton of fees, so make sure your trades are actually profitable after that is taken before diving in.
 You need great planning and even greater discipline if you want to be a scalper.